-According to Joseph Miller, president of the International Sommelier Guild (ISG), the profile of sommelier is evolving.
+The traditional profile of the sommelier is evolving.
 It used to be mainly males over 45.
-Now it’s 50/50 men and women, half under age 40.
-The profession traditionally appealed to more mature workers, but say both Volway and Vieira, that’s changing as the general population’s interest in wine grows, thanks to gourmet magazines, the internet and TV food shows.
+Now it’s roughly 50/50 men and women, with half under age 40.
+The profession traditionally appealed to more mature workers, but that’s changing as the general population’s interest in wine grows, thanks to social media, gourmet publications, the internet and TV food shows.

 In the past, sommeliers hailed mainly from the hospitality industry, but that, too, is changing, and today’s grads of certification courses also come from retail and production backgrounds.

 What skills do you need?

 Wine knowledge is a given.
 But the presentation of that knowledge is even more important.
 There can be an intimidation factor when the server asks whether diners want to speak to the sommelier.
 Successful sommeliers know how to be approachable and to share their knowledge with staff or guests in a way that’s not intimidating.

 Like so many other careers in the hospitality industry, a sommelier’s hours can be long.
 Your day might not start until 2 p.m., when you review your inventory, meet with suppliers and arrange to taste wines.
 Before the dinner crowd begins to arrive, you get ready for seatings and go over the wine list with your staff.
 Then you work the floor, seeing to diners’ needs and romancing the wine menu.
 Your day might not end until 1 or 2 a.m.

 Much of the sommelier’s work is back of the house.
 You:

 - Purchase the wine and create the wine list, working closely with the chef to ensure the wines coordinate with the food.